 - Put your name on it!
 If you have to hide behind a fake persona, then it can quickly look like you have something to hide.
 If you put your actual name to it and back it up with links to your social accounts, it looks much more natural.
 Even better still; link to your Google Plus account and build your author reputation.

 - Share it socially afterwards.
 Pull in favours, tweet relevant people in the niche and create a dialogue or discussion between them.
 Don’t fake this step, put the effort in.

 Ultimately you have to take yourself back ten years.
 Forget about the value of the link and think about the value of the visitors and the readership.
 The link, while being the goal, needs to be seen as a bonus.
 I’m pretty confident Google will start looking at signals which will firmly split guest blogging into two categories; spam and non-spam.

+If you need help, you should speak to a digital marketing agency like Single Grain.
 Now would be a good time to cleanse your link profile.
 Check out all the blog post links pointing to your site and see if they align with the first set of bullet points above get them cleaned up.
 Either NOFOLLOW the links or get them removed altogether.